 - Some hospitals also require the use of the GMVEMSC approved Controlled Drug Usage Form in addition to documentation on the run sheet.
 This GMVEMSC approved form must be filled out for any controlled drug use, even if there is no wastage.
 This information shall be on both the original EMS department form and the hospital copy for reference if needed. - A copy of the run report must be left with the drug bag for the pharmacist. - Fentanyl, Ketamine, Morphine, Versed and Valium are controlled drugs.
-If a medication is only partially administered, the paramedic or AEMT must account for the all of the unused portion. - To insure the medications are properly accounted for, all paramedics and AEMTs will document: - o The drug name - The amount used - The amount wasted - The signature of a second witness if there is wastage. - The second witness will be a member of the EMS crew, as many hospital employees are no longer permitted to witness or sign for drug wastage.
+If a medication is only partially administered, the paramedic or AEMT must account for the all of the unused portion. - To ensure the medications are properly accounted for, all paramedics and AEMTs will document: - o The drug name - o The amount used - o The amount wasted - o The signature of a second witness if there is wastage. - One witness will be the paramedic or AEMT wasting the medication - The second witness will be a member of the EMS crew, as many hospital employees are no longer permitted to witness or sign for drug wastage.